EricDarve/NLA/content/Existence of LU.md

 Let's look at a case where the LU factorization breaks down.
-This happens when an [[LU algorithm#^pivot]] becomes equal to 0.
+This happens when a [[LU algorithm#^pivot|pivot]] becomes equal to 0.

 Consider:
 $$